primasio/primas-api-doc/README.md

 to store a URI to the raw content.
 The raw content is stored separately in other places that can be accessed using URI.

-In Primas however, the raw content in its base64 encoded form should be filled in the `content` field in the post metadata.
+In Primas API however, the raw content in its base64 encoded form should be filled in the `content` field in the post metadata.
 Primas Node extracts the content from metadata and saves it in decentralized storage, gets a URI(in the case of IPFS, a link starts with "ipfs://"), and puts the URI in the `content` field and saves the metadata to decentralized storage then.